rajeakshay/WebDevelopment/README.md

         https://raw.githubusercontent.com/icflorescu/openshift-cartridge-mongodb/master/metadata/manifest.yml

   This will install a cartridge with **latest** version of **MongoDB Community Edition**.
 Note that this cartridge is bare-bones and provides `mongod` daemon with WiredTiger storage engine only. `mongo` shell and other goodies are not available and are not needed.
 3. The URL to your application's Openshift Git repository can be found on Openshift Web Console's application dashboard.
 It looks something like `ssh://572f...000b8@appName-yourUserName.rhcloud.com/~/git/appName.git`.
-In your terminal, `git clone` `WebDevelopment` repository and add your application's Openshift Git repository as a remote repository.
+In your terminal, `git clone` the `WebDevelopment` repository and add your application's Openshift Git repository as a remote repository.

         git clone https://github.com/rajeakshay/WebDevelopment.git
         git remote add openshift ssh://572f...000b8@appName-yourUserName.rhcloud.com/~/git/appName.git